dakota127/myPushover/README.md

-# Pushover
+# myPushover
 Pushover Library for ESP32.

 This Lib is based on this lib: https://github.com/ArduinoHannover/Pushover

- While the referenced lib works just fine, I needed much better errorhandling, not just false or true and debugging The return value is therefore int instead of boolean.
+ While the referenced lib works just fine, I needed better errorhandling, not just false or true and debugging.
+The return value is therefore int instead of boolean.
 There is also an additional Setter to set a debug flag.

  Library returns:
  0:         ok message sent, return was HTTP/1.1 200